Nitrux/luv-icon-theme/README.md

 * Check **LICENSE** file inside the package for more information.

-Please be aware that this is not "complete" with thousands of icons.
+## Please be aware that this is not "complete" with thousands of icons.
 Icons are added gradually.
-=
+Check the [FAQ](https://github.com/NitruxSA/luv-icon-theme/wiki/L%C3%BCv-FAQ) for questions.

 Download
 ========